-One of the critical issues of the calibration is the uncertainty related to both data and models parameters (Gariano et al., 2020).
+One of the critical issues of the rainfall threshold calibration is the uncertainty related to both data and models parameters (Gariano et al., 2020a) (Gariano et al., 2020b).
 Here with the term "model", we indicate generically a single equation or a set of operations that, given some input data and model parameters, provide an output.
-In the case of the rainfall threshold, the uncertainties derive mainly from direct data error measurements (e.g. in rainfall), from the non-unique definition of the models parameters (e.g. distance within which to select the rain gauge to define the event precipitation) and from the strategy used to calibrate the threshold.
-The result is an uncertainty framework that can significantly impact the threshold estimate.
+The In the case of the rainfall threshold, the uncertainties derive mainly from direct data error measurements (e.g. in rainfall) and from the estimation of the parameters related to the chosen models used to prepare the data and, from the non-unique definition of the models parameters (e.g. distance within which to select the rain gauge to define the event precipitation) and from the strategy used to calibrate the threshold.
+The result is an uncertainty framework that can significantly impact the threshold estimation resulting in a not reliable forecasting tool.
+In this context, uncertainty analysis is required.
+In general, this type of analysis allows to assess and control the output variability of a given model due to input uncertainties (Helton et al. (2006), Marino et al. (2008), Pisoni et al. (2018)) and to describe the degree of goodness of the results (Coleman and Steele, 2018).
+In the present case, the model is the threshold estimation and the relevant uncertainty outcomes provide useful information concerning the reliability and robustness of the threshold. estimate.

-Some studies have already investigated the uncertainty in threshold determination, focusing on some aspects that can affect the hyetograph or the event synthetic quantities used in the threshold.
-For instance, Nikolopoulos et al. (2014) has analysed

-- 45 the consequence consequences of the spatial variability of the precipitation while Marra (2019) and Gariano et al. (2020) have investigated the effects of the rainfall temporal resolution.
+This work aims to assess the uncertainty related to the debris-flow threshold estimation based on the Backward Dynamical Approach (BDA), introduced by Rosatti et al. (2019).
+Given a rainfall event related to a debris flow occurrence, Some studies have already investigated the uncertainty in threshold determination, focusing on some aspects that can affect the hyetograph or the event synthetic quantities used in the threshold.
+For instance, Nikolopoulos et al. (2014) has analysed the consequence of the BDA allows to quantify the rainfall volume strictly pertaining to the surveyed debris flow.
+The rainfall volume is defined as the amount of water needed to convey downstream as a mixture, Spatial Variability of the precipitation while Marra (2019) and Gariano et al. (2020b) have investigated the effect of the rainfall temporal resolution.
 Moreover, the uncertainty arising from the choice of the reference rain gauge and the differences between the radar and the rain gauge measurements have been examined in Rossi et al. (2017).
-Besides, the effect of the uncertainty in triggering rainfall estimate has been investigated in Peres et al. (2018) while Abraham et al. (2020) has analysed the consequences of the scale of analysis, the rain gauge selection and how the intensity is - quantified.
-50
+Besides, the effect of the uncertainty in triggering rainfall estimate has been investigated in Peres et al. (2018) while Abraham et al. (2020) has analysed the consequences of the scale of analysis, the rain gauge selection and how the intensity is quantified.